*Scroll to the bottom of this page for Online Learning Resources. These can be used by students and staff, from home or at school.

 Champlain Heights Community Elementary School was designed by the famous Canadian architect Arthur Erickson who also designed the U.B.C.
 Anthropology Museum, Simon Fraser University, the B.C.
 Law Courts and Robson Square.

-The Champlain Library Learning Commons was designed like an Indigenous big house of knowledge learning and cultural exchange.
-It is circular in shape, with a skylight window in the middle of the roof and it has a grand entrance hallway.
-It was designed to be the heart of the school, to provide a safe and nurturing community for all of the students and classroom "families" that surround it.
-A new wing to the school design was added later, which stretches out to the forest beside the school and provides many more classroom spaces.
+The Champlain Library Learning Commons was designed like an Indigenous big house of knowledge-learning and cultural exchange.
+It is circular in shape, with a skylight window in the middle of the roof and it has a grand entrance hallway from the front entrance of the school.
+It was designed to be the heart of the school, to provide a safe and nurturing community for all of the students and "classroom families" that surround it.
+A new rectangular wing was later added to the school design, and creates a learning space which "reaches out" and connects to the natural forest park area beside the school.
+The new wing provides many more classroom spaces for the growing Champlain Heights Community.

-Thank You to our PAC for graciously donating a 2020 book fund gift to the Library to purchase new books on Gardening, Ecology and Youth Leaders in the Environmental Movement.
-We have purchased many new books such as books by and about the environmentalist Greta Thunberg, who recently visited Vancouver and said that "the energy of youth to help with the climate crisis is unstoppable".
+Thank You to our PAC for graciously donating a 2020 book-fund gift to the Library to purchase new books on Gardening, Ecology and Youth Leaders in the Environmental Movement.
+We have purchased many new books such as books by and about the Swedish environmental activist Greta Thunberg, who visited Vancouver on Friday Oct.
+25, 2019 during a student-led climate change rally at the Vancouver Art Gallery, organized by the Vancouver Youth Group The Sustainabiliteens.
+Greta Thunberg, 16 years old at the time, spoke passionately to the very large crowd and said that "the energy of youth to help with the climate crisis is unstoppable".

 There are two search engines to choose from when searching for a book in our V.S.B.
 Library System: Destiny Discover and Destiny Back Office.
 One way to look for a book is to look for categories of books until you find a book you would like to read.
 Destiny Back Office allows you to look up sub-locations of books and then if you press enter you will see all the books in that category, and this will even help you find the location of the book in the Library.